 Head to Thomas Woodberry Wines in Galway and pick up this great value Il Poggione Sangiovese with 14% Merlot and Cabernet to slightly soften the acidity of the Sangiovese.
 This is very much a drinking wine but if you want to pair with food think pasta dishes, or beef.
 Very approachable, very enjoyable, you won’t be disappointed.
 On offer at the reduced price of €14.95

 For Seafood and Poultry

 Müller Grüner Veltliner

 Another from Thomas Woodberry Wines this Müller Grüner Veltliner is dry and crisp with aromas of citrus and hints of spice and is a well-rounded balanced wine.
-High acidity makes this an excellent pairing with seafood, especially oysters, and offers an alternative to Chardonnay but with versatility that makes it a worthy choice for turkey too.
+High acidity makes this an excellent pairing with seafood, especially oysters and caviar, and offers an alternative to Chardonnay but with versatility that makes it a worthy choice for turkey too.
 A good all-rounder and currently reduced from €17.95 to €14.95

 Exquisite Clare Valley Riesling

 The Exquisite Collection Clare Valley Riesling from Aldi at €9.99 is fantastic value for a wine of this quality.
 A wonderfully refreshing wine with notes of lime zest and apple to the fore this is another excellent choice for a wine that will go with anything from seafood and smoked salmon or even as an aperitif

 With an intense nose of redcurrant and strawberry this Vegamar Garnacha is a well structured wine with soft tannins that provides a wine equivalent of cranberry sauce.
 Non-oaked and fruit forward with a smooth finish it would be excellent with a turkey or other seasonal meats like goose and other game.
 Available from Thomas Woodberry Wines at the reduced price of €13.95